kachine/nts1PCMHit/README.md

 ```

+## Limitations
+Pitch bend message is not supported.
+If you use, unintentional note retrigger may happen.

 ---
 The names of products or companies are the trademarks or registered trademarks of their respective companies.
 These companies have no relation to this project.